Hernia Mesh Lawyers in British Columbia

 If you are one of the many people in British Columbia who have suffered a hernia, you know the pain, discomfort, and fear that this type of injury causes.
 However, suffering from the pain of a hernia is just the tip of the iceberg for many unfortunate hernia victims, as the surgical procedure and medical devices used to fix hernias are sometimes more painful, more damaging, and more problematic than the hernia itself.
 Defective or improperly placed hernia mesh has affected hundreds of thousands of people, causing severe pain, bowel obstruction, and even more serious medical complications—some of which can even lead to septic and other life-threatening conditions.
 As a victim of defective hernia mesh, you deserve financial compensation.
 A British Columbia hernia mesh personal injury lawyer can help.
-The Preszler Law Firm is here to help you recover the damages that you are owed so that you can get on with your life and put this costly, painful time behind you.
+The Preszler Injury Lawyers is here to help you recover the damages that you are owed so that you can get on with your life and put this costly, painful time behind you.

 Hernias are caused when there is an opening, hole, or weakness in the muscle wall that constrains the intestines.
 The intestines, or sometimes fat, push through this wall and cause serious pain and discomfort for the patient at the groin or stomach.
 However the hernia was caused, either through strain or a genetic weakness, hernias can be a debilitating medical condition.